Battle of Malplaquet: Background

-By early 1709, the French state was bankrupt, while the severe winter of 1708–1709 caused widespread famine, with garrisons at Tournai, Arras, St Omer, Valenciennes and Cambrai all mutinying over lack of food and pay.
+By early 1709, the French state was bankrupt, while the Great Frost of 1709 caused widespread famine and mutiny among garrisons at Tournai, Arras, St Omer, Valenciennes and Cambrai.
 Desperate to end the war, Louis XIV initiated peace talks with the Grand Alliance in The Hague.
 He accepted most of their terms, including replacing his grandson Philip V of Spain with the Habsburg candidate Archduke Charles, the principle for which they were ostensibly fighting.
-However, he and his ministers could not agree to the demand French troops be used to remove Philip, and talks broke down at the end of April.
-When the 1709 campaign began, Louis ordered Villars, his commander in Northern France, to avoid battle and to prevent any further deterioration in the French position.
+However, he could not agree to the demand French troops be used to remove Philip, and talks broke down at the end of April.
+When the 1709 campaign began, Louis ordered Villars, his commander in Northern France, to avoid battle and prevent any further deterioration in the French position.
 Ordinarily an extremely aggressive general, Villars instead built defensive lines along the River Scarpe, running from Saint-Venant to Douai.

-Convinced France was on the verge of collapse, the allies looked to keep up the pressure by advancing through the line of border fortresses known as the Frontière de fer.
-However, unlike France, whose strategy was ultimately determined by Louis XIV, theirs had to be approved separately by the British, Dutch and Austrian governments, which often required compromise.
-Marlborough, the allied commander, considered the positions held by Villars too strong for a frontal assault, and since Prince Eugene of Savoy and the Dutch opposed his preferred option of Ypres, he agreed to make Tournai the main objective for 1709.
+Convinced France was on the verge of collapse, the Grand Alliance moved to attack the line of border fortresses known as the Frontière de fer.
+However, while French strategy was ultimately determined by Louis XIV, that of the Allies had to be approved separately by the British, Dutch and Austrian governments, which often required compromise.
+Marlborough, the Allied commander, argued the positions held by Villars were too strong for a frontal assault.
+Since both Prince Eugene of Savoy and the Dutch opposed his preferred option of Ypres, he agreed to make Tournai the main objective for 1709.

-Although persistent heavy rain caused further delays, on 15 June the allies began the siege of Tournai, one of the strongest fortresses in France.
-The garrison of 7,700 surrendered on 3 September, and Marlborough immediately marched on Mons.
+Although persistent heavy rain caused further delays, the siege of Tournai began on 15 June.
+Reputedly one of the strongest fortresses in Europe, it surrendered on 3 September, and Marlborough immediately marched on Mons.
 Having assumed Tournai would hold out until October and thus consume the entire 1709 campaign season, Louis now ordered Villars to prevent the loss of Mons "at all costs...the salvation of France is at stake".
-Despite this plea, Villars was too late to prevent the town being encircled on 6 September by the Prince of Hesse-Kassel, with an advance force of 60 squadrons and 4,000 infantry.
+Despite this plea, Villars was too late to prevent the town being encircled on 6 September by an advance force of 5,000 cavalry and 4,000 infantry, led by the Prince of Hesse-Kassel.

-Marlborough and Eugene did not expect Villars to risk a pitched battle anymore and resigned themselfs to another gruelling siege, but Villars, bolstered by his undefeated record, was confident that he could secure a victory that would shift the war in France's favour.
-Louis attempted to temper Villars' confidence with caution, suggesting that the difficult terrain warranted limiting operations to disrupting the siege but Villars was determined to force a battle.
+Marlborough and Eugene did not expect the French to risk a pitched battle, and resigned themselves to another siege, but Villars was confident he could secure a decisive victory.
+Louis urged caution, suggesting the difficult terrain warranted limiting operations to disrupting the siege, but Villars was determined to force a battle.
 The main Allied army arrived east of the town on 7 September, awaiting the arrival of their siege artillery from Tournai.
 Villars took up positions to the southwest on the 9th, leaving the two forces facing each other across the gap of Malplaquet.